gitbls/pistrong/README.md

 * **install** installs strongSwan into the system
 * **postconf** or **post-configure** creates
     * `/etc/swanctl/swanctl.conf` strongSwan config file for iOS and Windows roadwarrior use
-    * `/etc/swanctl/pistrongdb.json` pistrong CA database
     * `/etc/swanctl/iptables.pistrong` required iptables addition.
-See Firewall section below
+See Firewall Considerations section below
-    * Copies (in /etc/swanctl) of the just-created files swanctl.piStrongInstall and pistrongdb.piStrongInstall.
+    * `/etc/swanctl/swanctl.piStrongInstall` copy of swanctl.conf for future reference if needed

     Use `InstallPiStrong postconf` if you install strongSwan with some other mechanism and want to use pistrong to manage your CA and user/device Certs.

 ## Firewall Considerations

-strongSwan requires changes to the Firewall.
-If you don't have a firewall installed, InstallPiStrong writes a new systemd service pistrong-iptables-load, which will install only the VPN-required Firewall rules.
+strongSwan requires changes to the Firewall for proper operation.
+In case you don't have a firewall installed, InstallPiStrong writes a new systemd service pistrong-iptables-load, which contains only the VPN-required Firewall rules.
 If you want to use this service, `sudo systemctl enable pistrong-iptables-load` before rebooting.
-Most users either have or want more than this minimal firewall.
-In that case, the iptables rules in /etc/swanctl/iptables.pistrong must be added to the inuse Firewall.
+Most users either have or want more than this very minimal firewall.
+In that case, the iptables rules in /etc/swanctl/iptables.pistrong must be added to the Firewall rules for your system.

 ## Hints

 * Use the `pistrong config` command to quickly and easily configure pistrong for your system.
-See [makeMyCA](https://raw.githubusercontent.com/gitbls/pistrong/master/makeMyCA) for an example you can edit and use.
+See [makeMyCA](https://raw.githubusercontent.com/gitbls/pistrong/master/makeMyCA), which creates a fully-functional CA for iOS and Windows roadwarriors.
 * Typically you'll want to include your host FQDN as one of the VPN SAN keys, unless you are using an IP address to access your VPN server, in which case, you'll need to include the IP address. pistrong does not apply the host FQDN or IP address as SAN keys.
 Be sure to put your VPN-specific SAN key first.
 For example, `--vpnsankey myipsec.home.vpn,myhost.mydomain.com`. pistrong will add both SAN keys to the VPN cert, but only sends the first SAN key to the user in email.
-* After adding/deleting/revoking users, use `pistrong service reload` to cause strongSwan to reload all the credentials.
+* After adding/deleting/revoking users, use `pistrong service reload` to cause strongSwan to reload all credentials.

 * If you need to use multiple strongSwan connections (for different users accessing different local subnets, for example), here is an outline of how to do this:
     * Establish the primary configuration with the desired CA Cert and VPN SAN keys.
     * Create a secondary CA and a VPN Cert/Key in that secondary CA with a different VPN SAN key
     * Manually edit /etc/swanctl/swanctl.conf and add the new connection using the secondary CA, VPN SAN Key, and secondary VPN Cert.
 Also add the secondary IP address pool.
     * When adding users, always specify --cacert and --remoteid to specify the secondary VPN SAN Key to ensure that the user Cert is assigned to the correct connction.
-    * NOTE: If you ever re-create the CA using deleteca/createca you'll need to recreate the secondary Cert/Key and validate the connection in /etc/swanctl/swanctl.conf, so don't unless you're really sure!
+    * NOTE: If you ever re-create the CA using deleteca/createca you'll need to recreate the secondary Cert/Key and validate the connection in /etc/swanctl/swanctl.conf, so don't deleteca unless you're really sure!

-* Email server configuration is beyond the scope of this document.
+* Email and web server configuration is beyond the scope of this document.
 There are lots of guides on the internet for this.

 ## Security considerations